Imperative process algebra with abstraction: Information-Flow Security

 The flexible variables in $\LOW{P}$ are the flexible variables of $P$ that contain non-confidential data and the flexible variables in $\HIGH{P}$ are the flexible variables of $P$ that contain confidential data.
 The actions in $\EXT{P}$ are the actions that are performed by $P$ to interact with the environment and the actions in $\INT{P}$ are the actions that are performed by $P$ to do something else than to interact with the environment.
-The actions in $\ENC{P}$ are the actions in $\INT{P}$ that are solely performed to take part in interactions between subprocesses.
 The actions in $\INT{P}$ are considered to be invisible in the environment.
 In earlier work based on a purely action-oriented notion of secure information flow, the actions in $\EXT{P}$ and $\INT{P}$ are called low-security actions and high-security actions, respectively, or something similar.